JinoRousseau1774/Cybersecurity-Bootcamp-Project/README.md

 	Flexible: You can orchestrate the entire application environment no matter where it's deployed

 The playbook implements the following tasks:
 - _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
 E.g., install Docker; download image; etc._
-- ...
-- ...
+- 1st, we need to check if there is an Ansible docker.
+If there is any, start start and attach it to the Jump Box
+- 2nd, once attached, create a public key from the Jump Box and start creating a new VM, which will become the ELK server
+- 3rd, after the ELK server is set up, add it to the Ansible hosts file and create a new Ansible playbook for the Elk machine
+- 4th, run the Elk.yml file using the ansible-playbook command
+- 5th, test that the playbook is running by browsing to http://20.70.14.120:5601/

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.